Baymax!: Development

-On December 10, 2020, Walt Disney Animation Studios chief creative officer Jennifer Lee announced during an Investor's Day livestream that a new show entitled Baymax!, based on the 2014 film Big Hero 6 is in development for Disney+.
-Big Hero 6 co-director Don Hall will serve as creator and co-executive producer, the latter alongside Lee, for the series.
+On December 10, 2020, Walt Disney Animation Studios chief creative officer Jennifer Lee announced during an Investor's Day livestream that a new show entitled Baymax!, based on the 2014 film Big Hero 6 was in development for Disney+.
+Big Hero 6 co-director Don Hall would serve as creator and co-executive producer, the latter alongside Lee, for the series.
 The idea for a Baymax series was pitched by Hall, who "thought it would be fun to do a Disney+ series with Baymax interacting with normal folks".
 He also wanted the series to center on Baymax due to feeling that its predecessor, Big Hero 6: The Series, "had explored so many great roads" and characters within the franchise's universe.
-Big Hero 6 producer Roy Conli returns to produce.
+Big Hero 6 producer Roy Conli returned to produce.

-It is the first television series to ever be produced by Walt Disney Animation Studios; and is also the first spinoff series to actually be produced by the studio itself, as most television series based on films in the Disney animated features canon - including Big Hero 6: The Series - are mainly done by Disney Television Animation.
+It was the first television series to ever be produced by Walt Disney Animation Studios; and was also the first spinoff series to actually be produced by the studio itself, as most television series based on films in the Disney animated features canon - including Big Hero 6: The Series - are mainly done by Disney Television Animation.
 As such, the production team had to adapt to working in an episodic storytelling format, which Conli described as "a great exercise in storytelling" that gave the studio "the opportunity to tell stories in different ways".
 The producers also used the episodic format as a way to allow employees within the studio to make their directorial debuts.
-Several story artists from the film pitched approximately 20 ideas for stories, of which they picked 6 that followed a "thematic arc".
+Several story artists from the film pitched approximately 20 ideas for stories, of which they picked six that followed a "thematic arc".
 Some of the artists who did pitches were hired to direct episodes based on their ideas.